stackforward/robopost-python-client/README.md

 ### 2. Uploading Media

-Use the `upload_media` method to upload an image or video.
-Simply pass the local file path to the file you want to upload; the API key is included automatically as a query parameter.
+Use the `upload_media` method to upload an image or video **from a local file**.
+Simply pass the local file path; the API key is included automatically as a query parameter.

 ```python
 media = client.upload_media("path/to/your/file.jpg")